Kryomatix/kryomatix.github.io/Keyboard 3.0.md

 ![image](https://user-images.githubusercontent.com/95006894/149009811-e98b0008-27c7-4655-bc50-652102ac533f.png)

-The software for this keyboard was coded using arduino.
+The software for this keyboard was coded using Arduino.
 In hindsight, I should have used the QMK toolkit or a similar library.

 [return to main page](index.md)